The Minimum Subgraph Complementation Problem: Increasing the connectivity of a graph

-Let \( G \) be a connected graph.
-A \emph{block} of \( G \) is a maximal 2-connected subgraph of \( G \); single edges that are not contained in any 2-connected subgraph also count as blocks.
 A vertex \( v \in V(G) \) is called a \emph{cut vertex} (or \emph{articulation point}) if the removal of \( v \) increases the number of connected components of \( G \).
+A \emph{block} is a maximal connected subgraph without a cutvertex.
 The \emph{block--cut tree} (or \emph{BC-tree}) of \( G \) is the bipartite graph \( T_G \) defined as follows.
 The vertex set of \( T_G \) consists of one node for each block of \( G \) and one node for each cut vertex of \( G \).
 A cut vertex \( v \) is adjacent in \( T_G \) to every block node \( B \) such that \( v \in V(B) \).

 The main target of this section is to complement a graph into a 2-connected graph.
 From now on, given a graph $G$, a \emph{solution} is a subset $S \subseteq V(G)$ such that $G \oplus S$ is 2-connected.